VPVasP/Dungeon-Slasher/README.md

 # Dungeon Slasher

-Dungeon Slasher is a game created for a college project.
-Step into the shoes of a brave knight and battle through endless random dungeon rooms and see how long he survives.
+Created Dungeon Slasher, a top down game where you play as a brave knight battling through endless random dungeons battling enemies with the goal of surviving as long as you can.
+This project was created during the first semester of my first year in college.

+- Technologies Used: Unity, C#
 - You can try the game on Itch.io: (https://itchiovp.itch.io/dungeon-slasher)

 ![Screenshots](https://img.itch.zone/aW1hZ2UvMjM0MzU0NC8xNDI5MzkxNS5wbmc=/original/fGsJ5d.png)